 The RDX was completely redesigned for 2019, and sees no changes of note for 2020.

 EPA-estimated fuel economy is 22 mpg city/28 mpg highway with front-wheel drive and 21/27 with all-wheel drive.
 The A-Spec versions’ highway EPA-estimate number is one mpg less.
 In Consumer Guide® testing, an all-wheel-drive RDX A-Spec averaged 23.5 mpg in a test that consisted of 90-percent highway driving.
 Acura recommends premium-grade gas.

 VALUE IN CLASS

-The previous-generation Acura RDX was a perennial Best Buy winner, and the new third-gen model is even better.
-The new turbo 4-cylinder engine is as satisfying as the old V6, and it’s more economical too.
-As before, a roomy, well-appointed cabin and a ride/handling balance that’s among the best in the class are key RDX strengths, as are the generous levels of comfort and safety features at highly competitive prices.
+A roomy, well-appointed cabin and a ride/handling balance that’s among the best in the class are key RDX strengths, as are the generous levels of comfort and safety features at highly competitive prices.
+There’s only one engine choice—no hybrid or higher-horsepower powertrains are available—but the turbo 4-cylinder provides satisfying acceleration and respectable fuel economy.
 The unconventional True Touchpad infotainment interface may turn off some traditionalist shoppers, but the RDX remains a tremendously appealing, accessible compact luxury SUV.